carlcortright/agent-engineering-framework/README.md

 # Agent Engineering Framework

-A minimalistic, polymorphic framework for building composable, production-grade AI agents in TypeScript.
+A minimalistic framework for building composable, production-grade AI agents in TypeScript.

 ## The Problem